Nes-cmd/warka-one/README.md

 ### create .env file and copy .env-example to .env

-### fill your database information there, other parameters, I will provide in .env-example
+### fill your database information there. regarding about other parameters, I will provide in .env-example

 ## Step 3

-import the database proveded to your database
+import the database proveded in this repo to your database (don't run php artisan migrate)

     npm run dev